 But even if you’re a complete novice looking to slowly build your way up in MTTs, this course has you covered.
 Beattie really starts at the very beginning and works from there.
 Every module is very detailed and provides a wealth of information and hands-on examples to make adopting that information easier.

-Personally, I love the fact he also put in the effort to make things light and entertaining as well, by adding stuffs like short clips from popular “Micros” and other goofy animations.
-The path to becoming a good MTT player is a long and grueling one and ‘aces_up’ doesn’t try to tell you otherwise – but he does what he can to break things up a bit with well-timed jokes.
+Personally, I love the fact he also put in the effort to make things light and entertaining as well, by adding stuff like short clips from popular “Micros” and other goofy animations.
+The path to becoming a good MTT player is a long and gruelling one and ‘aces_up’ doesn’t try to tell you otherwise – but he does what he can to break things up a bit with well-timed jokes.

 In this review of Road to Success by PokerNerve, I will try to give you an idea of what you can expect to find inside.
 There is way too much information to really scratch the surface but at least you’ll have an overview of sorts of how this course is structured and if it is what you might be looking for.